 Create a new systemd mount unit file with

-privileges:sudo nano /etc/systemd/system/mnt-disk.mount
+sudoprivileges:sudo nano /etc/systemd/system/mnt-disk.mount -

 Paste the following content into the file, making sure to replace

-with your disk information:[Unit] Description=Mount Disk with UUID Requires=local-fs.target After=local-fs.target [Mount] What=/dev/disk/by-uuid/40de5d2b-7e3e-624d-8280-9cecbcb97894 Where=/mnt/disk Type=ext4 Options=defaults,nofail [Install] WantedBy=multi-user.target
+UUIDandTypewith your disk information:[Unit] Description=Mount Disk with UUID Requires=local-fs.target After=local-fs.target [Mount] What=/dev/disk/by-uuid/40de5d2b-7e3e-624d-8280-9cecbcb97894 Where=/mnt/disk Type=ext4 Options=defaults,nofail [Install] WantedBy=multi-user.target -

 Save and exit the editor (in